You may be wondering why cats come to you when you whistle.

-It is even surprising to know that cats know the sounds of their owner’s cars.
+It is even surprising that cats know the sounds of their owner’s cars.

-If that’s the case, you should have a treat or toy to give it so that you can bond with it.
+If that’s the case, you should have a treat or toy to give it so you can connect with it.

 They Are Curious

 Therefore, your cat will come to you when you start to whistle.
-They may think that you’re in trouble or want to share something with them.
+They may think you’re in trouble or want to share something with them.